-If you are being sponsored by an individual other than yourself, we need a current financial statement or bank letter (see example below) from your sponsor’s bank showing the availability of funds to cover your personal and academic expenses at BU, plus a Sponsor Certification Form which states that he/she will pay for your tuition, fees, and living expenses for the duration of your studies at Boston University School of Law.
-All documents must be originals and in English.
+In addition, if you are being sponsored by an individual other than yourself, we need a completed Sponsor Certification Form which states that he/she will pay for your tuition, fees, and living expenses for the duration of your studies at Boston University School of Law.

-If your sponsor is an organization, there is no need for a bank letter or financial statement, but we need an original English language letter from your sponsor which states that the organization will pay for your tuition, fees, and living expenses for the duration of your studies at Boston University School of Law.
+There is no need for a bank letter or financial statement, but we need an original English language letter from your sponsor which states that the organization will pay for your tuition, fees, and living expenses for the duration of your studies at Boston University School of Law.
 This letter must be signed, dated, and on official letterhead.
 If the sponsorship includes additional factors, like the Pre-LLM program, and/or living expenses for dependents, that information must be included in the letter.

 Sample Financial Document/Bank Letter